 Tofu with Egg and Tomato

-This quick and simple tofu dish is cooked with egg and tomato to add extra protein and flavor — A delicious comfort food ready in just 20 minutes.
+This quick and simple tofu dish is cooked with egg and tomato in chicken stock— A delicious comfort food ready in just 20 minutes.
+It's gluten-free and vegetarian adaptable!

 A bowl of gyeran bap is garnished with sesame seeds and served with a spoon.